ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/smac/configuring-smac-2d.md

 | `double` | 2.0     |

 Description
 :   Cost multiplier to apply to search to steer away from high cost areas.
-Larger values will place in the center of aisles more exactly (if non-FREE cost potential field exists) but take slightly longer to compute.
+Larger values will place in the center of aisles more exactly (if non-*FREE* cost potential field exists) but take slightly longer to compute.
 To optimize for speed, a value of 1.0 is reasonable.
 A reasonable tradeoff value is 2.0.
 A value of 0.0 effective disables steering away from obstacles and acts like a naive binary search A\*.

 ### **`<name>.use_final_approach_orientation`**